drbenedictpaul/juprot/README.md

-# juProt: Protein-Ligand Interaction Analysis
+# juProt: Protein-Ligand Interaction Analyzer

 <!-- Optional: If you have a logo image file (e.g., in a folder like `assets/logo.png` in your repo), you can uncomment and use this:
 -->